BjornL1/to_the_list_gd2/TESTING.md

 - By clicking on the list title, the separate item page is displayed.
 From there, click on the edit button displayed after each card, and the option "Rename" will be shown on a separate item edit menu page.
 - Clicking on the "Rename" button will prompt a confirmation message.
 - By clicking "OK", the item is renamed, and a confirmation message is displayed.

+Relocate from item to list
+- By clicking 'Show Lists' the list page is displayed.

 ### EPIC | Site Administration